jonahbebko/PYAD/README.md

 # Overview
-PYAD (“pie-ad” - Python YouTube Audio Downloader) is an executable written in Python to search for YouTube videos and download them as audio.
+PYAD (Python YouTube Audio Downloader) is an executable written in Python to search for YouTube videos and download them as audio.

 # Usage